 CHOICE CHILAQUILES IN THE CITY

-Lara: Another place I’m fond of – I’ve spent a lot of time here eating late night meals on my own over the years!
-I love that it hasn’t changed: I still recognize a few of the white-coated waiters from my trip 15 years ago, and I love that they haven’t modernised the retro interior.
-Like El Popular they do scrummy breakfast eggs, but I’ve always gone here for the chilaquiles con pollo en salsa verde, which are delish!
+Lara: Another place I’m especially fond of – I spent a lot of time here eating late-night meals on my own over the years, especially when I was in the city working on my MA (the bright lights were conducive to working) – and I love that it hasn’t changed.
+On this trip I recognised a few of the white-coated waiters from my research trip in 1997.
+And I love that they haven’t modernised the retro interior.
+Like El Popular they do scrummy breakfast eggs, but I’ve always gone here for the chilaquiles con pollo en salsa verde, which are delish and can be eaten at any time of day.
+They were my late-night go-to supper.

 Terence: Still just as I remembered it!
 Groovy.
 The food is simple and hearty, but consistently good.